 - You receive a comprehensive 18 hour, three-day certified course.

 - 18 credits of which 12 will be live hands-on training and 6 online education approved by the Kentucky Board of Chiropractic Examiners and the University of Western States.

-- Class size is limited to ensure clinical competency.
+- Class size is limited to ensure clinical competency and confidence.

 - Participants receive a coursebook, educational materials, and a start-up supply of needles.